 Source: Deposit Photos

 An important factor to consider when considering different ecommerce packages is the thickness of the material.
 There are several materials that you can choose from, such as: E-Flute and B-Flute.
-Essentially, they are just different kinds of cardboard.
+Essentially, they are just different kinds of custom cardboard boxes.

 The thickness of the material might be costing you thousands in shipping costs over the course of the year, especially for growing stores.
 Here’s the appropriate thickness for both: